redhat-best-practices-for-k8s/test-network-function/README.md

 By default, `test-network-function` emits results to `test-network-function/cnf-certification-tests_junit.xml`.

 The included default configuration is for running `diagnostic`  suite on the trivial example at [cnf-certification-test-partner](https://github.com/test-network-function/cnf-certification-test-partner).
-To configure for your own environment, please see [config.md](docs/config.md).
+To configure the tests for your own environment,

+please see the example [tnf_config.yml](https://github.com/test-network-function/test-network-function/blob/main/test-network-function/tnf_config.yml).

 ### Dependencies